GuyBaele/SpreadGL/scripts/README.md

     -h, --help             Show this help message and exit.

-    --tree TREE, -t TREE   Specify the file name of your MCC tree.
+    --tree TREE, -t TREE   Specify the file name of your MCC tree with filename extension.

-    --date {decimal,yyyy-mm-dd}, -d {decimal,yyyy-mm-dd}  At the end of sequence names, you can typically find the date format.
-If it is a decimal number, enter "decimal".
-If it is ISO-8601 (year-month-day), enter "yyyy-mm-dd".
+    --date {float,datetime}, -d {float,datetime}  At the end of sequence names, you can typically find the date format.
+If it is a floating-point number number, enter "float".
+If it is ISO-8601 (Year-Month-Day/yyyy-mm-dd), enter "datetime".
 When it is incomplete, the first day of the corresponding month or year will be used.

     --location LOCATION, -l LOCATION  Enter the two annotations, storing latitudes and longitudes (in this order), with a comma separator.
 If there is only one annotation that stores either coordinates or location names, enter this annotation without a comma.

     --list LIST, -li LIST  Optional, only mandatory for discrete space.
 Specify the file name of your list of coordinates.
 This file should be in the csv format with a comma (",") separator, and should be comprised of three columns with a specific header of "location,latitude,longitude".

     --type {csv}, -t {csv} Optional: Type in "csv" if you would like to inspect your output file in a tabular format.